-- 1. A student shall not plagiarize.
+- A student shall not plagiarize.
 Plagiarism is knowingly appropriating another's words or ideas and representing them in writing as one's own.
 Whenever a student submits written work, including an examination, as his or her own, the student shall not use the words of another without acknowledging the source.
 If the words of another are paraphrased or the ideas of another are used, there must be a clear attribution of the source. - 2.
-A student shall not invade the security maintained for the preparation and storage of examinations. - While taking an examination, a student shall neither possess nor refer to any material not authorized by the instructor for use during the examination. - 4.
-In connection with an examination or an academic assignment, a student shall neither give, receive, nor obtain information or help in any form not authorized by the instructor or the person administering the examination or assignment.
+A student shall not invade the security maintained for the preparation and storage of examinations. - 3.
+While taking an examination, a student shall neither possess nor refer to any material not authorized by the instructor for use during the examination. - 4.
+In connection with an examination or an academic assignment, a student shall neither give, receive, nor obtain information or help in any form not authorized by the instructor or the person administering the examination or assignment. - 5.
+A student who is taking or has taken an examination shall not discuss any part of that examination with another student who is taking the examination or will be taking a deferred examination when such a discussion is likely to endanger the security of the examination questions. - 6.
+A student shall not submit any written work, or part thereof, prepared, submitted or used by him or her for any other purpose (such as work prepared for or submitted in another course, work prepared for a law journal, clinic, law firm, government agency, or other organization), or prepared by another, except upon specific disclosure of the facts and receipt of permission from the instructor to whom the work is submitted. - A student shall not take or copy materials of an academic nature belonging to another student without the express consent of the latter.